stephaneVercouillieBMID/slate/source/index.html.md

 Information | Description
 -- | --
 Partner Code | Identifier of the client, sometime referred as `client_id` Service Code | Identifier of the service to be executed.
-One client can have several services, each service can be of LOGIN, REGISTER or APPROVAL type.
+One client can have several services, each service being one of the following type: Login or APPROVAL.
 Service Redirect URL | Each Service is associated to a Redirect URL that will be used during the Authentication flow to send back information to the client.